 Let’s go back to our earlier example.

 For Zeus to send those 0.5 BTC to Odin, he first needs a wallet that can hold Bitcoin.

-At the moment, more than 300,000 BTC transactions are confirmed each day.
+At the moment, around 300,000 BTC transactions are confirmed each day.
 You can watch all the transactions as they happen on blockchain.com.

 Contrary to popular beliefs, crypto wallets don’t actually store your crypto coins.
 Instead, they help you make transactions, track your balance, and most importantly, store your public and private keys.

 Your public key is like your bank account number.
 You share it with others so they can make deposits into your account.

 Your public key is generated from your private key.

 On the other hand, your private key is like a security code.
 You are the only one who should know it.
 Otherwise, people will be able to confirm transactions on your behalf.
 And without it, you will not be able to confirm the transactions or withdraw money.

 Blockchain technology comes with a multitude of benefits, which can have a significant impact on the way businesses perform as well as on the satisfaction of their customers.